gorenje/flows.flowhub.org/README.md

 [Node-RED](https://nodered.org) is a visual development platform providing several *textual* alternatives for sharing code.
 Reusable Node-RED nodes are created using a mixture of HTML, JavaScript and JSON, uploaded to the [NPM](https://npmjs.org) package sharing platform and then included in the [Node-RED library](https://flows.nodered.org/).

-The process of creating nodes is textual, no supporting tools are provided to do this visually.
+This process of creating nodes is textual, no supporting tools are provided to do this visually.
 Yet within Node-RED these nodes can easily be installed and wired together - visually.
 A set of nodes thus wired together are called flows and it is these flows that can be shared via FlowHub.

 Flows can be copied, downloaded or imported directly from FlowHub.org.
 Import flows directly into Node-RED using the [FlowHub nodes](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub).
 Flows can be uploaded using those nodes either with an API token or a valid email address.